Skip to Main Content Menu Search Site

 Research and Technology Development

-We are looking for a Research Assistant III to join our Diagnostics Accelerator initiative.
-You will work with a multidisciplinary team on developing RNA-based technologies for investigating pathological states from human biofluids.
-You will lead development of novel Next Generation Sequencing (NGS) experimental and computational methods that will be used across different diseases.
-Although you will work within a team and receive significant experimental and computational training, you will also have significant opportunities for scientific independence, and previous RAs working with us have contributed to multiple publications and presented their work at international conferences.
-[65463BR]
+We are looking for a Scientist I to join our Diagnostics Accelerator team with significant expertise in analyzing Next Generation Sequencing (NGS) and other high throughput datasets (mass spectrometry) for biomarker discovery.
+You will work with a multidisciplinary team on developing multi-omic technologies for investigating pathological states from human biofluids.
+You will lead development of novel Next Generation Sequencing (NGS) computational methods that will be used across different diseases.
+Although this role is primarily computational, you will also have an opportunity to participate or be trained in experimental methods and ideally serve as a hybrid computational / experimental scientist.
+[001646SR]

 Learn more